MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-powerbi.md

 ### <a name="i-only-see-data-for-a-single-company"></a>I only see data for a single company

 The Power BI app will only display data from the [!INCLUDE [prodshort](includes/prodshort.md)] company that was defined when the Power BI app was installed.
 Data from additional companies can be added to the reports by adding new queries that use different companies as the data source.

+## <a name="see-related-training-at-microsoft-learnlearnmodulesconfigure-powerbi-excel-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/configure-powerbi-excel-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also